Oxycodone Withdrawal and Detox

 Medically supervised withdrawal or detox can improve an individual’s health and facilitate participation in a rehab program.
 Gradual tapering of opioids is administered on an inpatient basis in which individuals receive around-the-clock medical monitoring.
 Methadone and buprenorphine pharmacotherapy result in similar outcomes during opioid withdrawal.
 Buprenorphine is typically preferred because it results in less sedation and respiratory depression.
 To avoid precipitating more intense withdrawal symptoms, buprenorphine should be initiated 12 to 18 hours after the last administration of opioids in individuals who abused shorter-acting opioids.
 After the individual’s condition has stabilized for three to five days, the dose is usually decreased over a period of two or more weeks.4,5

 By itself, medically supervised withdrawal is typically not sufficient to produce long-term recovery.
 It may increase the risk of overdose in people who have lost their tolerance to opioids if drug use is resumed.
-The most efficacious approach includes a combination of education, motivational enhancement and self-help groups, incorporated into individual and group counseling sessions in inpatient and outpatient programs.
+The most efficacious approach includes treating the oxycodone abuse through a combination of education, motivational enhancement and self-help groups, incorporated into individual and group counseling sessions in inpatient and outpatient programs.
 A multifaceted behavioral approach helps people change their perception of opioids, recognize change is possible, work toward decreasing old behaviors associated with illicit drug use and replace them with healthier behaviors.4,5

 - Northrup TF, Stotts AL, Green C, et al. Opioid withdrawal, craving, and use during and after outpatient buprenorphine stabilization and taper: A discrete survival and growth mixture model.
 Addict Behav.
 2015;41:20-28. doi:10.1016/j.addbeh.2014.09.021.